Maples7/barn-cli/README.md

-# -barn-cli
+# barn-cli
 CLI tools for Barn.

+See [Maples7/barn](https://github.com/Maples7/barn) for more information.